ZeaInc/zea-ux/docs/UndoRedoSystem.md

 ```

 ### flush(*Method*)
-As the name indicates, it empties undo/redo stacks permanently, losing all the pass stored actions().
+As the name indicates, it empties undo/redo stacks permanently, losing all stored actions.
+Right now, before flushing the stacks it calls the `destroy` method on all changes, ensure to at least declare it.

 #### **Syntax**
 ```javascript